 1. Introduction

 Globally, hospital and medical centres are among the sectors with the potential of facing both internal and external emergencies due to the unique nature of their activities and operations (Menya & K’Akumu, 2016).
 Internal emergencies comprise of situations and events that occur within the hospital which directly affect the operation of the hospital, for instance, fire incidents, power outage, bomb threats, active shooters and radiation exposure while external emergencies comprise of emergency situations or crisis that occur outside the hospital which hospitals' personnels are required to respond directly.
 Examples include aircraft crashes, train crashes, bus crashes, structural collapse, explosions, natural disasters and emergencies at other facilities (Menya & K’Akumu, 2016).
 This current study is focused on hospital external emergency preparedness and response, considering a government-owned hospital in Imo State, Nigeria.
-Therefore, effective assessment of readiness of a hospital to external crises is important and it requires evaluation of some factors such as capacity to assess and treat large number of patients, effective management of contaminated patients, recognition and management of hazards associated with bioterrorism, protection of workers and patients, and ensuring continuity of everyday emergency care.
+Therefore, effective assessment of readiness of a hospital to external crises is important and requires evaluation of some factors such as capacity to assess and treat large number of patients, effective management of contaminated patients, recognition and management of hazards associated with bioterrorism, protection of workers and patients, and ensuring continuity of everyday emergency care.
 Improving emergency response of hospitals, the management must have a safety policy, emergency response procedure and detailed evacuation plan to the people at different emergencies based on the design and layout of their locations such as buildings, roads, staircases, roofs, open landscape and the people available for response during an emergency.

 Emergency preparedness is one of the important elements in emergency management program which encompasses all activities designed and set in place to properly respond to emergency or disaster situation prior to the impact of the disaster or during emergency situation (Ejeta et al., 2015).
 Some of these activities include readiness to render appropriate responses and quick recovery (Ejeta et al., 2015).
 Knowledge on the levels of preparedness can determine the efficiency of the disaster management process and lead to well-informed plans and decisions.
 Wilson et al. (2017) states that lack of emergency preparedness on the other hand, as reported in managing some categories of disaster such as floods and landslides (Miceli et al., 2018), hurricanes (Howe, 2011), earthquakes (Srinivas & Nakagawa, 2018) and fires (Kukali & Kabuka, 2019) can result into negative economic and social consequences.
 Many buildings in the cities of developing countries are not well equipped with the necessary firefighting facilities, and those with the facilities are not regularly checked and serviced.
 This indicates that enforcement of building codes and safety practices are still a challenge.
 Studies conducted in Tanzania, Kenya, Nigeria and Ghana confirm that lack of availability and poor condition of facilities coupled with lack of proper preparedness, response and awareness among people and hospitals are among the factors for high level of fatality and injury during emergency or disaster situations (Abdulsalam et al., 2016; Amoako, 2014; Kachenje et al., 2010; Kihila, 2017; Makachia et al., 2014; Sankey et al., 2014; Yusuf & Yunus, 2017).
 Therefore, preparedness and response become important aspects for achieving sustainable external and internal emergency management.
 Hence, this study therefore seeks to assess the level of external emergency preparedness as well as the efficiency of the response of the healthcare workers in the government-owned hospital in Imo State, Nigeria and also examine and model the impact of emergency preparedness on the response of the healthcare workers in the sampled hospital.